 While it may sound like a self-destructive plan, it’s actually the opposite.
 The new look and habits can help improve your confidence.
 Asserting your autonomy and taking risks helps reclaim your body as your own.

 Nonetheless, when you do things new to you, be sure have ample time to think it through.
 Make sure you’re never going to regret it, or it won’t make drastic changes in your life.

 7. Bring with you all the good things they taught you

 Regardless of how messy the breakup got, don’t throw all the good things out of the window.

-Did they encourage you to enroll in a degree you were always intimidated to get in?
-Did they help you be in better shape by going to spin class together?
-Or, did they teach you how to stay grounded, keep calm, and fight fair?
+Did they encourage you to enroll in a degree you were always intimidated about?
+Helped you be in better shape by going to spin class together?
+Or, taught you how to stay grounded, calm, and fight fair?
 Don’t toss all these inside the garbage bin.

 No matter how terrible your relationship became or how it ultimately ended, don’t discount the lessons they taught you.
 Appreciate all the good things and get better at them.
 All this helps release you from pain and anger, and will eventually help improve your future relationship(s).

 Nonetheless, if everything about your relationship has truly been bad, chalk it all up to experience.

 8. Choose to be happy